eazy20036-hash/Excel_Project-Data_Analytics/Project_2-Analysis/README.md

 ## Introduction

-As a former job seeker, I’ve always been surprised by the lack of data exploring the most optimal jobs and skills in the data science market.
-I set out to understand what skills top employers request and how to land more pay.
+As a job seeker looking for the next opportunity, I am exploring the most optimal jobs and skills in the data science market.
+I set out to understand what skills are required for the different Data Sience Jobs and how to land more pay.

 ### Questions to Analyze